hsiehbocheng/hsiehbocheng/README.md

 ### Hi! 👋
 Hi, I'm Benson, a rookie data scientist in my first year, primarily responsible for the application of NLP and LLM in the property insurance industry.

-Below are my frameworks on both my personal blog and Medium, where I organize my notes from daily work.
+checkout my personal blog and Medium, where I organize my notes from daily work.
 Feel free to take a look, as I hope they can be helpful to you.

-Additionally, you can find my LinkedIn and email below.
-Feel free to reach out to me.

 Email：bochenghsieh@gmail.com